 - $\sqrt{}$ Did you use the label?
-If so, is all information on the label correct? - $\sqrt{10}$ If you did not use the label, are your corporate name, address, and Federal ID Number shown correctly on the return? - $\sqrt{}$ Is the taxable year shown on your return? - $\sqrt{}$ Did you receive an extension of time to file your return?
+If so, is all information on the label correct? - $\sqrt{}$ If you did not use the label, are your corporate name, address, and Federal ID Number shown correctly on the return? - $\sqrt{}$ Is the taxable year shown on your return? - $\sqrt{}$ Did you receive an extension of time to file your return?
 If so, did you enclose a copy of the extension request form with your return?
-Did you check the extension box on Form 600S? - $\sqrt{}$ Have you included a copy of Federal Form 1120S and supporting schedules with your return? - √ If there is tax due (on Schedule 4, Line 9), did you include Form PV CORP and your remittance payable to Georgia Department of Revenue with your return?
+Did you check the extension box on Form 600? - $\sqrt{}$ Have you included a copy of Federal Form 1120 and supporting schedules with your return? - If there is tax due (on Schedule 3, Line 9), have you attached Form PV CORP and your remittance payable to Georgia Department of Revenue with your return?
 (To ensure proper credit, put your Federal ID Number and the tax year-end on your remittance.)

 NOTE: Please do not mail your return and payment separately!
-Mail them in the same envelope to the address on Page 3 of Form 600S.
+If you file a paper return and you owe tax, mail your return and payment along with the payment voucher to the address on Page 2 of Form 600.

-If you file a paper return and you owe tax, mail your return and payment along with the PV CORP payment voucher to the address on Form 600S.
 If you file electronically, mail your payment with the PV CORP to the address indicated on the payment voucher.

-- $\sqrt{10}$ If there is an overpayment (on Schedule 4, Line 6), did you show the amount to be refunded and/or credited to estimated tax (on Schedule 4, Line 10)? - $\sqrt{}$ Have you addressed your envelope properly?
-Do not mail your Georgia Form 600S to the Internal Revenue Service. - $\sqrt{}$ If you claimed Georgia Business credits, did you include the required schedules or forms? - $\sqrt{}$ DO NOT use staples.
+- $\sqrt{10}$ If there is an overpayment (on Schedule 3, Line 6), did you show the amount to be refunded and/or credited to estimated tax (on Schedule 3, Line 10)? - $\sqrt{}$ Have you addressed your envelope properly?
+Do not mail your Georgia Form 600 to the Internal Revenue Service. - $\sqrt{}$ If you claimed Georgia Business credits, did you include the required schedules or forms? - $\sqrt{}$ DO NOT use staples.